 In an important development, J.R.
 Smith refused to allow the Knicks to tank successfully at the end of their game against the Clippers, meaning we are still tied with New York in the standings, with the Knicks having the tie-breaker.
 New York gets to feast on Charlotte tomorrow night.
 The Sixers have a more difficult match up, against Detroit, whose effort is hit-or-miss.
 In all likelihood, this win won’t hurt the Sixers later on, and a chance at the Bulls in the first round will still await.

 And one more note: no, Brackins did not play in warm-ups.
 Though I imagine few would have noticed had he done so.

-Tags: Andre Iguodala Carlos Delfino Craig Brackins Drew Gooden Elton Brand Ersan Ilyasova Evan Turner Featured J.R.
-Smith Jodie Meeks Lou Williams Luc Richard Mbah A Moute Milwaukee Bucks Monta Ellis Nikola Vucevic Popular Recaps Thaddeus Young Xavier Silas
+Tags: Andre Iguodala Carlos Delfino Craig Brackins Drew Gooden Elton Brand Ersan Ilyasova Evan Turner J.R.
+Smith Jodie Meeks Lou Williams Luc Richard Mbah A Moute Milwaukee Bucks Monta Ellis Nikola Vucevic Recaps Thaddeus Young Xavier Silas